 Passenger vehicle for hire services that only provide pre-arranged services must present trip tickets in either written or electronic form at least fifteen minutes prior to the time the transportation is to begin.
-There is an exception to this fifteen minute requirement for full-service hotels operating their own passenger vehicle for hire services.
 The ordinance also prohibits passenger vehicle for hire services from entering into arrangements with hotels or other third parties for the right to pick up passengers at a particular destination.
 If a driver violates this requirement, his/her driver's permit is subject to a suspension of up to 12 months for the first violation, and revocation for repeat violations.